zapatos24/senator_nlp_vote_prediction/README.md

 Believe me, I hated writing that many nested loops as you do reading it.

-I then plotted the f1 score against the roc score and from all those iterations, I visually chose the hyperparameter sets with the highest F1 score, the one with the highest ROC score, and one that was a balance between the two.
+I then plotted the f1 score against the roc score and from all those iterations.
+I visually chose the hyperparameter sets with the highest F1 score, the one with the highest ROC score, and one that was a balance between the two.

 I then tested each of those hyperparameter sets using the same oversampled, nlp-included train and test sets as before,